 What is an early miscarriage?

 An early miscarriage is anything that happens in the first 12/13 weeks of the pregnancy.
-The signs and symptoms of an early miscarriage can be confusing for expectant mums.
+The early signs and symptoms of a miscarriage can be confusing for expectant mums.
 With 50% of pregnancies ending in the first two weeks, sometimes these signs and symptoms can be missed altogether.

 How common are early miscarriages?